What to eat the night before a long run?

 These are just some ideas that work for me, but as each of us is different, you’ll need to try out a variety of meals to see what works best for you.
 Here are a few final tips to go by when picking out recipes.

-Leave your high protein meals for recovery after your long run (but don’t forget about your carbs here as well; they aren’t just for before the run, but for during and after as well).
+Leave your high protein meals for recovery after your morning run (but don’t forget to add carbs yo your meals with lean protein as well; they aren’t just for before the run, but for during and after as well).

 The last thing we want to worry about during our long run is an uncomfortable pit stop.
 There’s nothing better than going out on your run knowing your tummy will behave and your digestion is at its best.

-High fiber foods can provoke these unwanted bathroom trips, bloating, and discomfort.
+High-fiber foods can provoke unwanted bathroom trips, bloating, and discomfort.
 Avoid beans, lentils, whole grains, broccoli, and other high-fiber fruits and vegetables the night before a long run.

 8 x your weight in kilos = total grams of carbohydrates per day during a carb load